H-Moji-H/mysql-biochar-sales-analysis/README.md

 ii.
 Be arranged in descending order based on the number of biochar bags sold.

-iii Include subtotals per county and a grand total.
+iii.
+Include subtotals per county and a grand total.

 # Query
 The individual query to produce the table is stored in the agent_metrics.sql file and the overall query file namely project_queries.sql